pmlein/php-convert-excel2csv/workspace/php-excel-csv/README.md

 Output will be written to the file named as events.csv.

+N.B PHPSpreadsheet is used and needs to installed

 ### TODO
 * Possibility to get file name as an argument
 * Automatic import to google calendar